 TOPIC: International markets & distribution channels

-TOPIC: Changing gears in your business and getting ready for growth
+TOPIC: Finances - Changing gears in your business and cashflow management

 Graham is currently Programme director for the Return On Science programme a position he has held since 2012.

 Return on Science is a national research commercialization programme, focused on bringing new research to market from universities, research institutions, and private companies.

 TOPIC: IP - Unlocking the intangible IP in your business